assistant-ui/1shot/packages/1shot/README.md

 # Create a comprehensive PRD with best practices
 1shot prd

-# Upgrade your React version
-1shot upgrade-react

 # Use custom prompt with any command
-1shot readme "Create a detailed README with installation, usage, and API sections"
+1shot prd "Add user personas and an API section."

 # Interactive mode - browse and select commands
 1shot commands